Spotsy Premier U12 Girls- Champions-Capitol Futsal Cup

 All substitutions are on the fly, this includes goalkeeping substitutions.
 Referees will not stop play for goalkeeping substitutions.
 A substitute may not enter the pitch until the player leaving the pitch leaves through the substitution zone in front of his teams’ bench.
 Any substitute who enters the pitch before the player being replaced has completely left the field of play may be shown a yellow card.
 All substitutions must take place through the substitution zone in front of his teams’ bench -- not at the half-way line.

-** As a part of COVID-19 Mitigation, Teams will not switch benches (nor ends) at the beginning of halftime, ensuring that all substitutions take place in the defensive half.
+Teams will not switch benches (nor ends) at the beginning of halftime, ensuring that all substitutions take place in the defensive half.

 Kickoffs: A goal may not be scored directly from a kick-off.
 The ball must be played forward first.
 Tapped balls are not in play – the ball must move forward.